lbagic/web.client.js/docs/index.md

 Feel free to remove any unecessary variables from .env file, but also **remember to update .env.example** as you add more variables to your .env file.
 ::: danger
-Never define variables in .env.example.
+Never set values in .env.example.
 It may lead to leaks and unauthorized uses of private keys.
 :::

 ## A Note To All WSL2 Users